José M. Ordóñez-Mena

 BSc Physical Activity and Sports Sciences, Sports Faculty, University Pablo de Olavide, Sevilla, Spain, 2004-2010

 My background is aging, cancer, nutritional and clinical epidemiology.
 Most of my previous research has been around the influence of vitamin D in the development and prognosis of cancer in older adults.
 I am very experienced in the analysis of large cohort studies, systematic reviews, traditional and individual participant data meta-analysis.

 More recently my focus has been on diagnostic accuracy studies, diagnostic meta-analysis and network meta-analysis.
 Most of my current research projects have something to do with biomarkers/tests of inflammation and with infectious diseases.

 At the moment I collaborate with the NIHR Community Healthcare MedTech and In vitro Diagnostics Co-operative (formerly known as the NIHR Diagnostic Evidence Co-operative), the Collaboration for Leadership in Applied Health Research and Care (CLAHRC).
 I am also the statistician for the OxValve and OxRen cohort studies funded by the NIHR Oxford Biomedical Research Centre (BRC).

 I am involved in the teaching of medical statistics to undergraduate medical students and postgraduate students in the MSc in Evidence-Based Health Care.
+I teach a session on Introduction to Meta-Analysis in R in the Meta-Analysis module.
 I am also co coordinator of the MSc module Introduction to Study Design and Research Methods.